Jean-Baptiste-Lasselle/o--the-importance-of-being-earnest/README.md

 I feel rested and all energy full on the morning, it feels good.

-So end of beakfast, I sit at desk startup debian, go to yotube to play anything a background while working.
+So end of breakfast, I sit at desk startup debian, go to youtube to play anything while working.

 I see a video suggestion about `terraform` :

-I listen to it 2 minutes, and suddenly I can't help wirting a comment that 20 miutes later becomes the deepest thing I have put in words abotu Infrastructure as code, until today :
+I listen to it 2 minutes, and suddenly I can't help writing a comment that 20 minutes later became the deepest thing I have put in words about Infrastructure as code, until today :